kwonus/Quelle/README.md

 Every attempt is being made to keep the Quelle syntax agnostic about the search domain.
 Consequently, Quelle syntax has the potential for ubiquity.
 <br/></br>

-Developer notes, now obsolete, may still be useful and can be found at at:</br>
+Developer notes, a little out of date, may still be useful and can be found at at:</br>

 https://github.com/kwonus/Quelle/blob/main/Quelle-Developer-Notes.md